-MOT guide
+MOT visibility guide

-Can a Cracked Mirror Fail MOT?
+Can A Cracked Mirror Fail MOT?

 Quick answer